superterrific/cms-test/src/posts/wrap-up.md

 * Getting up and running is easy when importing a site.
 * If you're familiar with CMSs in general the configuration of setting up directories and pages is straightforward.
-* There seems to be a good amount of flexibility for setting up frontmatter and creating snippets.
+* There seems to be a good amount of flexibility for setting up front matter and creating snippets.

 ## Dislikes
 There were just a few small things I didn't like or wished I could configure.
 I think it's an OK trade-off for the simplicity and easy set-up.